flow-heater/flow-heater/README.md

 cargo install sqlx-cli
 ```

-Migrations are run automatically, when running the `make fh.http` target.
+Migrations are run automatically, when running the `just run` target.

 ## Example
 Compile and run the `fh-http` binary with: